 Measuring & Controlling Temperature

 A: For many years I spread the rumor that according to Weber, a Smokey Mountain Cooker may run up to 50°F hotter when new.
 The shiny interior surfaces reflect heat back into the cooker, resulting in higher than normal cooking temperatures.
 After 2-3 uses, a layer of smoke and grease builds up on the interior.
 As a result, it becomes less reflective and absorbs more heat, which radiates out of the cooker and results in lower cooking temperatures.

 However, it should be noted that not all new WSM owners don't notice any temperature difference between a brand new cooker and one that's been cooked in several times.
 Besides, 50°F is just not that big a deal when it comes to backyard barbecue.
 If your new Weber Bullet is running 275°F instead of 225°F, you're still operating at a good barbecuing temperature.
 Anything in the range of 225-275°F, or even as high as 300°F, is fine, especially during the first 2-3 runs with your new cooker.

 A: Starting with the 2009 model year, all WSMs come with a built-in lid thermometer as standard equipment.
 Starting with the 2014 model year, all WSMs come with a silicone grommet as standard equipment for inserting a thermometer into the middle cooking section.

-If you have a 2008 or earlier WSM, your cooker did not come with a thermometer.
+If you have a 2008 or earlier WSM, your cooker did not come with a thermometer or a silicone grommet.
 There are three ways you can measure temperature in the cooker: through the lid; through the middle cooking section; and at the cooking surface.
 See Measuring Temperature In The WSM for details.